NickTheFreak97/Pathfinder/README.md

+# What is Pathfinder

+Pathfinder is a Fundamental of Artificial Intelligence (2021-2022) course's exam project.
+This is part of an attempt to solve part (d) of exercise 3.7 from <emph>Artificial Intelligence, A Modern Approach, 3rd edition<emph>, that requires to implement two or more of the search problem studied in the course to solve instances of the following problem:

+Find the shortest path between two points on a plane that has (disjoint) convex polygonal obstacles.

+To then compare draw considerations about the achieved results.
+The full exercise image can be found [here (https://www.dcc.fc.up.pt/~ines/aulas/1112/SI/exCap3.pdf).

 # A guide to Pathfinder's usage

 You'll here find a description of what Pathfinder is, how to get it on your PC and how to use its basic functionalities